beorc/scopie_rails/README.md

 ## ScopieRails
 [Scopie][s] for Rails

-ScopieRails allows you to map incoming controller parameters to named scopes in your resources.
+ScopieRails allows you to map incoming controller parameters to named scopes in your resources and decouple mapping logic from controller.
 Imagine the following model called graduations:

 ```ruby